ms-prakash27/cis6930fa24-project0/README.md

 ## Project Structure

-- `main.py`: The entry point of the application.
+- `main.py`: starting point of the application.
-- `fetch.py`: Handles downloading the incident PDF from a given URL.
+- `fetch.py`: handling downloading the incident PDF from a given URL.
-- `extract.py`: Extracts incident data from the downloaded PDF.
+- `extract.py`: extracting the incident data from the downloaded PDF.
-- `db.py`: Manages database operations (creation and population).
+- `db.py`: for managing the database operations (creation and population).
-- `status.py`: Generates and prints a summary of incidents.
+- `status.py`: generate and prints a summary of incidents.

 ## How to Install

 This project requires python, preferable version 3.12 and pipenv should be installed